Found Out About You: Background

 The first time we ever demo'd "Found Out About You" we knew it was a hit song.
 I remember that being a significant event in my mind, when we were in the studio doing that song.
 I was sitting out on my car and what I imagined to be a hit song was a bunch of kids dancing to it at the Devil House.
 We were listening to it and Bill [Leen, the bassist] looked over at me and said, "Hey, wow, this song is going to get you a lot of women, isn't it?"
 I was just like "Yeah, whatever."

 Hopkins had high hopes for making a hit.
 Wilson recalled that Hopkins was "very specific" about how the vocals for the song turned out.

-The song was a favorite of the band's, with both Wilson and the drummer Rhodes naming it as Hopkins's best song.
+The song was a favorite of the band, with both Wilson and the drummer Rhodes naming it as Hopkins's best song.
 Rhodes commented, "In my opinion, that is the best song he ever wrote, and it is the best song on the record."
 Wilson explained, "I knew that song had to be the best vocal of my entire life.
 I knew that song had to be perfect, at least from my angle.
 Everybody else did it perfectly, and I had to rise up to the challenge as well....He wanted it to be a hit record and I'm glad it is; it's a great song."